G-Node/nixpy/docs/source/tagging.rst

     :caption: Creating a Tag for a time span in recorded data :download:`example code <examples/tagging_example.py>`
     :lines: 78 - 90

 Line 11 creates the *Tag* with the start position and in line 12 we add the extent of the tagged segment.
 In line 13 we add the *DataArray* we want to point at to the list of *references*.
 A Tag can refer to more than just a single *DataArray*.
 Both position and extent are passed as lists with one entry for each dimension of the data.
-If the length of e.g. position is less than number of dimensions in the referenced *DataArray* it is assumed that the tag refers to the full extent of the non-restricted dimensions.
+If the length of e.g. position is less than the number of dimensions in the referenced *DataArray*, it is assumed that the tag refers to the full extent of the non-restricted dimensions.
 The same applies to missing extents.
 For the sake of clearness it is advisable to fully specify the positions and extents.

 **Note!** Position and extent of the tagged region are given as lists.
 Extent is optional, not setting it tags a point instead of a segment of the referenced data.

-Tagging in 2D
+Tagging in 2-D
 -------------

 The same principle shown above for 1-D data extends to two or more dimensions.
 The only difference is that one has to provide vectors of positions/extents whose length matches the number of dimensions of the referenced *DataArray*.